 - A) Associated Students Elections shall be conducted using the Single Transferable Vote (STV) system. - B) For every executive office and for every senatorial constituency, voters will be able to rank their candidates in order of preference.
-The candidates that voters prefer the most they would rank one (1), the second most preferred they would rank two (2), etc.

-C) For every executive office and for every senatorial constituency, Elections Board will use the Droop Quota to calculate the minimum number of votes needed for a candidate to be elected.

-D) The Droop Quota is: $Votes Needed = (\frac{Valid Votes Cast}{Number of Seats+1}) + 1$

-- 1) Valid Votes shall be defined as ballots with at least one (1) choice picked for a candidate. - E) Seats will be distributed as follows: - 1) The candidate who receives the most votes in the first round wins the first seat. - 2) All the votes that candidate received above the minimum threshold will be distributed to the second choice candidate. - 3) The second candidate to then reach the threshold wins the second seat. - 4) This process will repeat until all the seats are filled. - 5) In the case of no candidate reaching the minimum threshold, the candidate with the least amount of votes is eliminated.
-The eliminated candidates' votes are then distributed amongst the second choices voters picked. - F) For positions in which write-ins are the only prospective contenders, the following guidelines will be adhered to: - 1) An averaged number of voters for the past four (4) years is to be calculated specifically for the position in question. - 2) Twenty percent (20%) of the averaged number is required to vote for the position in question for the election to be considered valid. - G) The Executive Director and Chair of Elections shall coordinate with the on-line company all procedures regarding tabulation of ballots. - 1) The Elections Board Chairperson shall bring the election results to all campus media and shall post the results in the Associated Students' Office immediately following the completion of the vote tabulation. - 2) Results of the election shall be included in the Senate meeting following the Election, under the Elections Board Report.
+The candidates that voters prefer the most they would rank one (1), the second most preferred they would rank two (2), etc. - C) For every executive office and for every senatorial constituency, elections committee will use the Droop Quota to calculate the minimum number of votes needed for a candidate to be elected. - D) The Droop Quota is: $Votes\ Needed = (\frac{Valid\ Votes\ Cast}{Number\ of\ Seats+1}) + 1$ - 1) Valid Votes shall be defined as ballots with at least one (1) choice picked for a candidate. - E) Seats will be distributed as follows: - 1) The candidate who receives the most votes in the first round wins the first seat. - 2) All the votes that candidate received above the minimum threshold will be distributed to the second choice candidate. - 3) The second candidate to then reach the threshold wins the second seat. - 4) This process will repeat until all the seats are filled. - 5) In the case of no candidate reaching the minimum threshold, the candidate with the least amount of votes is eliminated.
+The eliminated candidates' votes are then distributed amongst the second choices voters picked. - F) The Executive Director and Chair of Elections shall coordinate with the on-line company all procedures regarding tabulation of ballots.

+- 1) The Elections Committee Chairperson shall bring the election results to all campus media and shall post the results in the Associated Students' Office immediately following the completion of the vote tabulation. - 2) Results of the election shall be included in the Senate meeting following the Election, under the Elections Committee Report.